marcosvrs/WebServerST-WebServerIO/README.md

 Knowledge Issues:

 - Arduino crashs after something, but I can't get when and why.
-- The apple-touch-icon files doesn't are loading to web clients.
+- The apple-touch-icon files don't load to web clients.